What is the Secure E-Waste Export and Recycling Act (SEERA)?

 The bill has received praised from industry associations including the Coalition for American Electronics Recycling.

 CentricsIT offers a slate of e-waste services.
 We ensure every usable piece of equipment is recycled, and anything that cannot be salvaged is properly managed.
 Our recycling program includes zero-landfill policy adherence, clean and sustainable disposal practices, asset tracking and total EPA compliance.
-CentricsIT maximizes the value of your unused IT assets while maintaining thorough data security and environmentally friendly practices according to R2/RIOS, ISO, and OHSAS standards.
+CentricsIT maximizes the value of your unused IT assets while maintaining thorough data security and environmentally friendly practices according to ISO and OHSAS standards.
 Contact us today to learn more about our e-waste practices.